DNS Security Overview

 Figures 1-6 and 1-7 show a sample SOA record.

-Figure 1-6: An SOA lookup returns a lot of information in the RDATA field compared to other resource records, including the mname (identifies the master name server) and rname (identifies the email address of the responsible party for the zone)
+Figure 1-6: An SOA lookup returns a lot of information in the RDATA field compared to other resource records, including the pname (identifies the primary name server) and rname (identifies the email address of the responsible party for the zone)

 Other Record Types